 A total of 5 million euro is available annually.
 The specific needs of each project determine the extent of possible co-financing.
 In principle, no maximum amounts are foreseen.
-To provide some guidance, the following indicative amounts for an 'average' innovation procurement:
+To provide some guidance, the following indicative amounts for an 'average' innovation procurement.

-- Up to 30 000 euros for the use of external expertise, carrying out market consultations, organising user queries, etc. - Up to 1 000 000 000 euros for co-financing the procurement of R&D services developing an innovative solution.

-Up to 50 000 euros for costs resulting from setting up a validation or test phase prior to procuring an innovative solution.
+- Up to 30 000 euros for the use of external expertise, carrying out market consultations, organising user queries, etc. - Up to 1 000 000 euros for co-financing the procurement of R&D services developing an innovative solution. - Up to 50 000 euros for costs resulting from setting up a validation or test phase prior to procuring an innovative solution.
+Read more at: Flanders - Department of Economy, Science & Innovation

-• 4.4 Example of Circular procurement for a sustainable learning environment (Aalborg, Denmark).

-In 2017, we set up a new framework agreement for school furniture.
+• 4.4 Example Aalborg: Circular procurement for a sustainable learning environment In 2017, we set up a new framework agreement for school furniture.
 We decided to use the opportunity to transform the approach to one that creates an inspiring learning environment that supports learners' needs while also strengthening the circular economy (rather than solely focus on tables and chairs).